'Netflix Effect' lifts Korean content but market control worries grow

 Creators who have worked with Netflix say the company has taken a chance on them when others did not.
 "Squid Game" creator Hwang Dong-hyuk said in various interviews in 2021 the series was rejected multiple times before being picked up by Netflix.

-Aditya Thayi, a London-based filmmaker who directed upcoming Netflix documentary "King of Clones", told Reuters Netflix is changing the game by "evening the playing field for Asian filmmakers."
+Aditya Thayi, a London-based filmmaker who directed the upcoming Netflix documentary "King of Clones", told Reuters Netflix is changing the game by "evening the playing field for Asian filmmakers".

 Lim Jong-soo, a professor at Sejong University, said Netflix has given South Korean producers more opportunities but that the government could do more to help, such as by securing IP rights for creators.